Sorry, you need to enable JavaScript to visit this website.

 • Rectification: you may ask us to correct your personal data if they are incorrect or incomplete;

-• If you object to the processing of your personal data and there are no other overriding legitimate grounds justifying their processing, or you object to direct marketing processing.
+• Objection: you may object to the processing of your personal data if there are no other overriding legitimate grounds for the processing, or you may object to the processing of your data for direct marketing;

 8.2 Automated decisions